astroindhu/hyperspectral-imagery-destriping/README.md

 # Moment-matching row correction (ENVI HSI destriping)

 This repo contains a **simple, reusable** Python implementation of *moment matching row correction* for ENVI hyperspectral cubes.
-It is designed so that someone who “doesn’t know Python” can still run it by copy/pasting a few commands.

 ✅ Main feature: **moment-matching row destriping** (masked; zero pixels stay zero)
 ✅ Works on a **single file** or **batch over a whole directory**